Enquiry about object: 4102

 The Nubian people come from present-day Sudan and southern Egypt.
 They originate from the early inhabitants of the central Nile valley.
 They have their own languages and distinctive dress, jewellery and architecture.
 They are Muslims.

 The pendant here is stable and wearable and has a good patina suggesting age.
 There is a small loop at the top to allow suspension.
+The bells are larger than is typical and it is possible that the original owner substituted larger bells (made from a different area) for the dangles that would have been there.

 van Roode, S., Desert Silver: Understanding Traditional Jewellery from the Middle East and North Africa, BLKVLD, 2017.